obitouka/InstagramPrivSniffer/README.md

 ## DISCLAIMER :
 > [!WARNING]
 > This tool neither bypasses any security measures nor Instagram’s policies.
 It uses Instagram’s [Collaboration feature](https://help.instagram.com/3526836317546926).
+When a **private account** _collaborates_ with **public account**, those posts get revealed via this tool.

 > [!CAUTION]
 > **Created for educational purposes only, so please use it ethically.
 The author is not responsible for any misuse.**